Ones/Mother's Morning Out

 must be 3 by August 31

 The Three's class is filled with lots of hands-on, creative activities.
-We use the Creative Curriculum to help children think "beyond the box".
 We also tie in some traditional concepts such as letter recognition, numbers, and recognizing their name as well as their classmate's names.
 We help implement strategies for independent conflict resolution.
 We expand their social skills and emphasize independence.
 Our class activities are centered around themes from our curriculum.

 Options for the three's class include M/W/F, T/Th or 5 days.